I gave her my heart and she gave me a pen

 This is such a great film to rewatch because of the life in all of the details.
 The iconic moments — the boom box, the gas station, the buying/selling/processing monologue — all stand up to scrutiny, but there’s so much stuff on the edges that delights, too.
 For example, I burst out laughing when the old lady told Lloyd “you’re too tall!”
 It’s such a specific and odd observation.

 Cusack and Skye have great chemistry, though Skye’s performance is maybe too pristine and edgeless.
 At least some of that is intentional, as it fits with Diane’s down-the-middle personality.
-According to IMDb, Jennifer Connelly was the runner up for the Diane role, and I suspect that might have been the right choice.
+According to IMDb, Jennifer Connelly was the runner up for the Diane role, and I suspect that would have been a better casting.
 Certainly it’s easy to imagine Connelly bringing some fire to the more emotional and passionate scenes of the film.

 On the other hand, Cusack is remarkable and irreplaceable.
 He was so perfect at this age at embodying lovable yet neurotic teen heroes.
 His deliveries are very funny, but he has a huge vulnerable streak.

 It gets even wonkier once you start to unspool exactly what Jim’s crimes are: He’s extracted wealth from vulnerable elderly people, insisting that his presence is the equivalent of love, and that he can transform that love into a currency.
 This paints a dark mirror on how he views Diane and other people in his life, including his ex-wife: Are they merely numerical ledgers for him, too?
-And yet he’s never cruel or abusive: Diane flies away for a fellowship in London built on the life of privilege and dedication her father created for her, albeit on stolen wealth.
+And yet he’s never cruel or abusive: Diane flies away for a fellowship in London built on the life of privilege and dedication her father created for her.

-It’s a really complicated and nuanced dynamic that the film takes seriously, but also too big a shift away from the movie’s electric romcom energy that dominates the film’s first half.
+It’s a really complicated and nuanced dynamic that the film takes seriously.
+But it’s also too big a shift away from the movie’s electric romcom energy that dominates the film’s first half.
 The film tilts its focus too far away from Diane and Lloyd’s relationship, though they share an absolutely magnificent final scene aboard an airplane.

 Is It Good?